On 3 June 1969, the world was introduced to a colourful little caterpillar.

-To celebrate The Very Hungry Caterpillar turning 50, we are going to be celebrating this wonderful book across the library during that week.
+To celebrate The Very Hungry Caterpillar turning 50, we celebrated this wonderful book across the library during that week.

 Listen to Eric Carle, the book’s creator, discuss the book including the original idea as well as why he thinks it has endured as a classic and favourite for 50 years.